-The whole idea that a man adopts a child and decides to film him everyday of his life without him knowing it is a really clever idea for a movie.
-I'm sure everyone at times has felt like their life is being watched my millions, so to have a movie that sort of plays on that paranoia is fun.
-Since Carrey always seems to play an underdog in his films, he fits well in this role and it helps you to feel sorry for him because of his life being controlled and manipulated as TV entertainment.
-A little note to any Jim Carrey fans: this isn't the Jim Carrey you know.
-Expect a more dramatic role unlike any other of his previous roles!
-But although dramatic, Carrey is still himself and still manages to be funny although appearing more subdued here.
-But the biggest applause goes to the fact that the movie is clean and without innuendo.
-A first for Jim Carrey?
-Let's see more, Jim!
+The whole idea that a man adopts a child from an unwanted pregnancy and decides to film him everyday of his life without him knowing is a really clever idea for a movie.
+I'm sure everyone at times has felt like their life is being recorded or watched my millions, so to have a movie that sort of plays on that paranoia is fun.
+Since Jim Carrey always seems to play an underdog in his movies, he fits well in this role and it helps you to feel sorry for him because of his life being controlled and manipulated strictly for TV entertainment.
+Carrey plays Truman with vulnerability and an innocence to him, and it really helps you get on board with his character.

 But The Truman Show is a movie that does make you think.
-It's very thought-provoking, as it makes me wonder what some of the parallels and metaphors mean.
+It's very thought-provoking, as it makes me wonder what some of the parallels and metaphors in the story mean.
 For instance, the creator of Truman's world, who is kind of a self-centered ego maniac is a man named "Christof."
 How are we to interpret this?
 Is it pro or anti-Christian (Is he just the "Christ of" Truman's world?
-Or is this an intentional dig on Christianity?)
-Unfortunately, I think you, as the viewer, need to be the judge.
+Or is this an intentional knock on Christianity?)
+It isn't clear, and maybe director Peter Weir is just poking fun at the construct of the human world in general - with Truman's 30 years on Earth being contained in a gigantic dome that is his own private world within our world.
+Unfortunately, though, I think you, as the viewer, need to be the judge.